Delirium Tremens (DTs) in Alcohol Withdrawal

 Delirium tremens, while a risk in alcohol withdrawal, is rare, affecting approximately 3-5 percent of those hospitalized for alcohol withdrawal.2 What makes delirium tremens so serious?
 As many as 4 percent of people with the condition will die.2

 This statistic is alarming.
-Particularly when you consider that it only takes into account those patients who received inpatient treatment for withdrawal delirium.2 It is possible that many more who do not receive proper treatment will suffer the ill effects of DTs as well.
+Particularly when you consider that it only takes into account those patients who received inpatient treatment for withdrawal delirium.2 It is possible that many more who do not receive proper treatment, such as at home, will suffer the ill effects of DTs as well.

 During DTs, people may endure:2